qiskit-community/qiskit-experiments/docs/paper/paper.md

 than two-thirds with a confidence level exceeding 0.977, and at least 100 trials have been run.
 `Qiskit Experiments` only requires a few lines of code to run this standardized yet complex experiment.
-The analysis classes of existing experiments automatically generate key figures with customizable visualization options, as exemplified by the QV plot, see \autoref{fig:qv}.
+The analysis classes of existing experiments automatically generate key figures with customizable visualization options, as exemplified by the QV plot in \autoref{fig:qv}.

 ![Example result of a quantum volume measurement carried out with `Qiskit Experiments`.
 The dashed line shows the two-thirds threshold.